percona/pbm-docs/docs/manage/troubleshooting.md

 **pbm-speed-test** allows field-testing compression and backup upload speed of logical backups.
 You can use it:

-* to check performance before starting a backup;
+* To check performance before starting a backup

-* to find out what slows down the running backup.
+* To find out what slows down the running backup

 By default, **pbm-speed-test** operates with fake semi random data documents.
 To run **pbm-speed-test** on a real collection, provide a valid MongoDB connection URI string for the `--mongodb-uri` flag.